Leasehold buildings insurance

 Here‘s what you need to know if you’re responsible for buildings insurance for your flat:

-• If you and the other freeholders employ anyone to maintain the building – a cleaner, for example – it should include employers’ liability cover.
+- If you and the other freeholders employ anyone to maintain the building – a cleaner, for example – the policy should include employers’ liability cover.

-• You need to calculate the rebuild cost of your home to make sure you have enough cover.
-This is different to the market value.
+- You need to calculate the rebuild cost of your home to make sure you have enough cover.
+The rebuild cost is different to the market value.

-• Sharing a building with other leaseholders means a greater chance of incidents.
+- Sharing a building with other leaseholders means a greater chance of incidents.
 You might be a careful homeowner, but that doesn’t mean your neighbours are too.
-Having leasehold buildings insurance in place, and encouraging your neighbours to do the same, could give you peace of mind.
+Having leaseholder insurance in place, and encouraging your neighbours to do the same, could give you peace of mind.

 What other leasehold charges will I need to pay?